Official Website for Rabbi Yitz Miller, Penicillin for Injustice & Wicked Awesome Dad

 A “Proudly Unorthodox Rabbi,” Yitzhak Miller has—among other audacious endeavors—founded Stanford’s Hybrid Automobile Research Project, launched “CyberJudaism” 10 years before COVID made “Shulcasting©” a ubiquitous reality, single-fathered Jacob—currently flourishing at Brandeis, forced the Supreme Court to answer a question they had ducked since 1932 (“Is political gerrymandering illegal?”), served as State Public Policy Director for the North Carolina NAACP, and even earned CBS’s monicker “The Vacation Home Creator” as real estate hobby became unintended profession in the wake of 2018 Hurricanes Florence & Michael.

-Young Yitzhak—already a tenacious advocate for humanity’s welfare—returned from a Technology Management semester abroad in Japan to lead the Stanford Hybrid Automobile Research Project.
+Young Yitzhak—already a tenacious advocate for humanity’s welfare—returned from a Technology Management semester in Japan to lead the Stanford Hybrid Automobile Research Project.
 After serving as the Program’s Founding Director, Yitz raised $5M as Development Director as he “passed the torch.”
 Post-undergrad Yitz continued his environmentally-protecting automobile endeavors as GM/Delco’s Asia Pacific Hybrid Vehicle Liaison to manufacturers in Japan, Korea, Malaysia, Singapore, and Taiwan.

 Trading an MBA for the loftier aspirations of Seminary, Rabbi Yitzhak earned a U.S. House of Representatives Certificate of Special Congressional Recognition “For Outstanding and Invaluable Service to the Silicon Valley Community,” reflecting his development leading to the South Valley’s first “Brick-and-Mortar Jewish Institution,” three consecutive Belin National Outreach Awards, co-founding South Silicon Valley’s first Interfaith Clergy Council, and multiple community Jewish architectural study tours to Eastern Europe, Ukraine, Egypt, Jordan and Israel.
 Rabbi Yitzi’s “Rockin’ Shabbos” services earned him the nickname “The Rabbi of Sax,” inspiring the work of a local Jewish sculptor.